SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/select-image-for-status.md

 1. Select the required status in the status list on the left of the screen.

-1. Check **Visualise** (on the right side of the screen) to display the status image for companies, contacts or projects that fulfil the status criteria for this status.
-If **Visualise** is unchecked, status images will not be displayed in SuperOffice CRM for this status.
+1. Check **Visualize** (on the right side of the screen) to display the status image for companies, contacts or projects that fulfil the status criteria for this status.
+If **Visualize** is unchecked, status images will not be displayed in SuperOffice CRM for this status.
 This may be relevant if you only want to use a status to [search in SuperOffice CRM](#using-statuses-for-search).

 1. Click the **Change image** button.